 The banana genetic improvement programme has generated, recommended and distributed an array of cultivars and hybrids that are resistant to Fusarium wilt, black leaf streak or Sigatoka leaf spot, three of the most important banana diseases in Brazil.
 A Prata-type hybrid (Pacovan Ken) was released in 2001 and a Silk-type hybrid (Tropical) in 2003.
-The release of another Prata-type hybrid, BRS Platina, is planned for 2012.
+It also developed another Prata-type hybrid, BRS Platina.

 The research centre also has a programme for breeding ornamental bananas2.